ncsa/puppet-sshd/REFERENCE.md

     SettingTwo:
       - val2
       - val3

+# Example
+sshd::config_matches:
+  "Address 1.1.1.1,2.2.2.2 Group groupname User user1,user2":
+    PubkeyAuthentication: "yes"
+    AuthenticationMethods: "publickey"
+    Banner: "none"
+    MaxAuthTries: "6"
+    MaxSessions: "10"
+    X11Forwarding: "no"
+    AuthorizedKeysFile: "/cluster/home/keys/%u"
+  "Address 3.3.3.3 Group groupname2":
+    PubkeyAuthentication: "yes"
+    AuthenticationMethods: "publickey"
+    Banner: "none"
+    MaxAuthTries: "6"
+    MaxSessions: "10"
+    X11Forwarding: "no"
+    AuthorizedKeysFile: "/cluster/home/groupname2/%u"

 Note that condition strings must be valid sshd_config criteria-pattern pairs Values from multiple sources are merged
 Key collisions are resolved in favor of the higher priority value Merges are deep to allow use of the knockout_prefix '-' (to remove a key from the final result).

+Also note that unlike the allow_list parameter, adding match blocks using this param will not edit iptables/sssd/access.conf configs.
+This might be preferred if you need to add a match block with a negated user like:
+User *,!wa0*
+If you tried to use allow_list for a list of users like that it would attempt to create access.conf/sssd allows for the user !wa0*, which doesn't make sense and will actually cause puppet errors

+This param is also useful for adding a match block where the match line is more customized than what allow_list can accept
 ```

 ##### <a name="config_subsystems"></a>`config_subsystems`